 Heritage Christian University strives to be an institution of high integrity and is committed to ensuring that recruitment and enrollment activities conducted at the University promote such an environment.
 The purpose of this practice is to ensure compliance with federal law and regulations in order to prevent and eliminate misleading, fraudulent, and aggressive recruitment of students, including veterans and Military Service members to the University.
-The Office of Enrollment Services and Financial Aid and all departments, employees, and agents of Heritage Christian University at Heritage Christian University must comply to this policy.
+The Office of Financial Aid and all departments, employees, and agents of Heritage Christian University at Heritage Christian University must comply with this policy.

 To eliminate misleading, fraudulent, or aggressive marketing tactics, Heritage Christian University will:

 - accurately represent and promote Heritage Christian University by providing timely and precise information about our curricular offerings.

 - provide accurate and timely admission and financial aid information to students and parents, empowering all participants in the process to act responsibly.